How many Bitcoins are left to mine?

 How Long Does Mining One Bitcoin Take?

-The amount of time necessary to mine one Bitcoin depends on the block reward, which represents how many Bitcoins miners get for generating a new block.
-As of now, a new block is generated every 10 minutes on average.
-The reward for every block is 6.25 Bitcoins.
-In other words, a new Bitcoin is mined every 1.6 minutes.
+The amount of time it takes to mine one Bitcoin depends on the block reward.
+The block reward is the number of Bitcoins that miners will receive in return for generating a new block.
+At the time of writing, one new block is generated on average every 10 minutes.
+The reward for each block is 6.25 Bitcoins.
+Therefore, a new Bitcoin is mined every 1.6 minutes.

 Do Mining Fees Disappear After The Supply Limit Is Reached?